 ownership of more than 50 percent of the profits interests or capital interests in such partnership, or (iii) in any other

-ownership of stock) shall apply for purposes of determining ownership of stock in a corporation.
-Similar principles shall
+of stock) shall apply for purposes of determining ownership of stock in a corporation.
+Similar principles shall apply for

 The Form 990, Return of Organization Exempt From Income Tax Under section 501(c), 527, or 4947(a)(1) of the Internal Revenue Code (except

 for private foundations).

 It does not include any schedules that may be attached to Form 990.

 Include the providing of information to the general public on budgeting, personal finance, and saving and spending practices,